municipioriogrande/blog/plugins/re-add-underline-justify/readme.txt

 == Installation ==

 1. Upload and activate the plugin (or install it through the WP admin console)
-2. Go to Settings -> Writing and select the option you want under "Editor style".
+2. That's it, it is ready to use!
-3. That's it, it is ready to use!
+3. If you wan't to change the default parameter, go to Settings -> Writing and select the option you want under "Editor style".

 == Frequently Asked Questions ==